AlejandroFloresV/InstanceSelection/README.md

 ## Running

-To run a particular metaheuristic against some of the datasets provided just type:
+To run a particular metaheuristic against some of the datasets provided, just type:

 	bin/solver <algorithm> data/<dataset>.norm <# 10-fcv set>